Overview

 Action : Fetch interview results and process them:

-async function handleInterviewCompleted ( data ) {
+async function handleInterviewCompleted ( payload ) {

 const results = await fetch (

-`https://api.prod.qualifi.hr/qsi/gather/candidate-interviews/ ${ data . candidateInterviewId } /results` ,
+`https://api.prod.qualifi.hr/qsi/gather/candidate-interviews/ ${ payload . candidateInterviewId } /results` ,

 {